 - Consult with parents, educators, clergy, medical professionals, and others regarding client issues and welfare

 - Coordinate services between treatment sites, clients, and the community

 If your educational goal is to pursue a doctoral degree in Psychology, then the Master of Arts in Counseling Psychology provides a valuable foundation toward that pursuit.

-Admission to the counseling psychology, forensic psychology or school psychology program is based on an evaluation by the program's admission committee of the following information.
+Admission to the counseling psychology, forensic psychology or school psychology master's program is based on an evaluation by the program's admission committee of the following information.

 - A 1-2 page essay that states the applicant's reasons for applying to the program and the applicant's career goals.

 - One Letter of Recommendation (including the Graduate Recommendation Form for Graduate Psychology Programs (from a non-UHV, non-family source.

 - Evidence of having completed undergraduate or graduate courses in statistics, research, and abnormal psychology.
 A particular course will be waived as a requirement if the student passes a comprehensive final or its equivalent for the designated course with a grade of C or better.
 The exam may be taken no more than once for a particular course.

 For more information about UHV's Counseling Psychology program, please contact the Program Director Dr. Catherine Perz.

 Kaitlin May is available at the Victoria campus for advising.
 Appointments are required.
 Please call 361-570-4201 to schedule an appointment.